vanja-ivancevic/Old-School-Forge_Patch-only/README.md

 - Special rewards
 - Balance adjustments based on player feedback

-## Repository Maintenance

-This repository contains the patch files, while the standalone version is maintained in a separate fork.
-To manage both repositories, use the included `update_repos.sh` script which will:

-1. Update the fork with upstream changes
-2. Apply patch changes to the fork
-3. Keep both repositories in sync

-Run the script with `./update_repos.sh` from this directory.

 ## Feedback and Issues

-Please report any bugs or share your feedback on the [GitHub Issues Page](https://github.com/vanja-ivancevic/Old-School-Forge/issues/).
+Please report any bugs or share your feedback on the [GitHub Issues Page](https://github.com/vanja-ivancevic/Old-School-Forge_Patch-only/issues/).

 Happy dueling in the old-school Multiverse!